Formula:

 |---|---|---|

-Common deductions include platform fees (Airbnb's 3% host fee), cleaning costs, property management fees (typically 15-25%), maintenance and repairs, insurance, utilities, supplies, mortgage payments, property taxes, and income taxes.
+Common deductions include platform fees (Airbnb's 3% host fee), cleaning costs, property management fees (typically 15–25%), maintenance and repairs, insurance, utilities, mortgage principal and interest, property taxes, and income taxes.
 The specific deductions depend on your ownership and management structure.

 Subtract all operating expenses from your gross revenue.
-For example, if your gross revenue is $6,000 per month and total expenses are $3,800 (including platform fees, cleaning, management, mortgage, and utilities), your net revenue is $2,200.
+For example, if your gross revenue is $6,000 per month and total expenses are $3,800 (including platform fees, cleaning, management, mortgage, and utilities), your net revenue is $2,200 — a 36.7% net margin.

 Stay ahead of the curve